“And now abide faith, hope, love, these three; but the greatest of these is love.” -I Corinthians 13:13

 This is just a step, a starting point, but an important one.
 There’s no judgment, criticism or impatience.
 You’ll discover a listening ear, a loving heart and a kind word of encouragement.
 “Be still and know that I am God.”
 (Psalm 46:10a).

-In part 3 of this series, we’ll look at practical meditation, contemplation and agape love in dealing with anxiety and panic attacks.
+In part 3 of this series, we’ll look at practical meditation, contemplation and agape love you can put in practice to deal with anxiety and panic attacks.